 Rize is perfect for Millennial savers and anyone who is comfortable with mobile and online savings platforms — basically anyone who needs help saving more money.

 Well-established savers and those with household budgets or long-term financial goals such as retirement would find Rize a novelty since higher interest rates and better savings vehicles can be found with online banks and brokerages.

 If you’re OK with sharing your personal information (which shouldn’t be a problem if you already have an Acorns or Robinhood account), then Rize is worth the try.

 If this is the first time you’re trying a microsavings app, Rize would be a great one to start with since it has features similar to Digit and Qapital, plus it offers interest.
-In addition, Rize is planning to offer features that are similar to Acorns and Stash.
-It could become one of the first to offer both microsavings and micro-investing in one app.
+The micro-investing option is also a great way to get started.

 Have you tried Rize?
 Tell us what you think in the comments section!